On the Topology of Kac-Moody groups

-with $r_j \in H^*(BT)$.
+with $r_j \in \Hr^*(\BT)$.
 Let $\sum_{j \leq k} s_j y_j \in J^2$ be some homogeneous relation.
 We can assume $s_k \notin J$.
 Choose a sequence $i_1 \ldots i_k$ such that $0 \neq A_{i_1} \cdots A_{i_k} (s_k) \in \F$.
 Applying $A_{i_1} \cdots A_{i_k} $ to the relation and using $(*)$ repeatedly we notice that:

-which is a contradiction to the minimality of the set of generators. \end{proof} \begin{thm} \cite{K} $J$ is generated by a regular sequence $J = \langle \sigma_1, \sigma_2, \ldots, \sigma_r \rangle$, where $r \leq$ rank$(T)$. \end{thm} \begin{proof} First notice that any regualr sequence in $H^*(BT)$ must have length $\leq$ rank$(T)$.
+which is a contradiction to the minimality of the set of generators. \end{proof} \begin{thm} \cite{K} $J$ is generated by a regular sequence $J = \langle \sigma_1, \sigma_2, \ldots, \sigma_r \rangle$, where $r \leq$ rank$(\To)$.
+In particular, $\Hr^\ast(\BT)$ is a free module over the polynomial algebra generated by the classes $\sigma_i$. \end{thm} \begin{proof} First notice that any regualr sequence in $\Hr^*(\BT)$ must have length $\leq$ rank$(\To)$.
 So it remains to show that $J$ is generated by a regular sequence.
-But this follows from a theorem of Vasconcelos \cite{V} which says that for a graded algebra $\mbox{A}$ of finite global dimension a homogeneous ideal $J \subseteq \mbox{A}$ is generated by a regular sequence if and only if $J/J^2$ is a free $\mbox{A}/J$-module. \end{proof} \begin{remark} If $\F$ has positive characteristic $p$, the length of this sequence is exactly rank$(T)$.
-This can be seen as follows: First notice that if $\lambda \in H^*(BT)^W$, then it's $p$-th power $\lambda^p$ is annhilated by all the operators $A_i$.
-Now notice that $H^*(BT)^W$ contains the Dickson invariants defined as the invariants with respect to the action of $\mbox{GL}_n(\F)$, where $n$ is the rank of $T$.
+This follows from a theorem of Vasconcelos \cite{V} which says that for a graded algebra $\mbox{A}$ of finite global dimension a homogeneous ideal $J \subseteq \mbox{A}$ is generated by a regular sequence if and only if $J/J^2$ is a free $\mbox{A}/J$-module. \end{proof} \begin{remark} If $\F$ has positive characteristic $p$, the length of this sequence is exactly rank$(\To)$.
+This can be seen as follows: First notice that if $\lambda \in \Hr^*(\BT)^{\W}$, then its $p$-th power $\lambda^p$ is annhilated by all the operators $A_i$.
+Now notice that $\Hr^*(\BT)^{\W}$ contains the Dickson invariants \cite{D} defined as the invariants with respect to the action of $\mbox{GL}_n(\F)$, where $n$ is the rank of $\To$.
 The Dickson invariants (or their $p$-th powers) form a regular sequence of length $n$.
 Hence $J$ contains a regular sequence of maximal length and must therefore itself be generated by a sequence of maximal length. \end{remark}